 Iran is considered as one of the cradles of civilization, and due to its dominant geo-political position and rich history in the world, Iran has had a significant impact on the world through art, architecture, poetry, science and has heavily influenced cultures and peoples as far away as Italy, Macedonia, and Greece to the West, Russia and Eastern Europe to the North, the Arabian Peninsula to the South, and the Indian subcontinent and East Asia to the East.

-The Sassanid era was an important and influential historical period in Iran as Iranian culture influenced China, India and Roman civilization considerably, and so influenced as far as Western Europe and Africa.
+The Sassanid and Achemenid era were very important and influential historical period in Iran as Iranian culture influenced China, India and Roman civilization considerably, and so influenced as far as Western Europe and Africa.
 This influence played a prominent role in the formation of both Asiatic and European medieval art.
 This influence carried forward to the Islamic world.
 Much of what later became known as Islamic learning, such as philology, literature, jurisprudence, philosophy, medicine, architecture and the sciences were based on some of the practices taken from the Sassanid Persians to the broader Muslim world.

-The Iranian New Year Nowruz is an ancient tradition celebrated on 21 March to mark the beginning of spring in Iran.
-It is also celebrated in Afghanistan, Republic of Azerbaijan, Uzbekistan, Turkmenistan, Tajikistan, Kazakhstan and previously also in Georgia and Armenia.
-It is also celebrated by the Iraqi and Anatolian Kurds.
+The Iranian New Year Nowruz is an ancient tradition celebrated on 21 March each year to mark the beginning of spring in Iran.
+It is also celebrated in Afghanistan, Republic of Azerbaijan, Uzbekistan, Turkmenistan, Tajikistan, Kazakhstan and previously also in Georgia and Armenia. this event is also celebrated by the Iraqi and Anatolian Kurds.
 Nowruz was registered on the list of Masterpieces of the Oral and Intangible Heritage of Humanity and described as the Persian New Year by the United Nations Educational, Scientific and Cultural Organization (UNESCO) in 2009.